timesler/facenet-pytorch/README.md

 Pytorch model weights were initialized using parameters ported from David Sandberg's [tensorflow facenet repo](https://github.com/davidsandberg/facenet).

-Included in this repo is an efficient pytorch implementation of MTCNN for face detection prior to inference with inception resnet models.
+Included in this repo is an efficient pytorch implementation of MTCNN for face detection prior to inference with Inception Resnet models.
+Theses models are also pretrained.

 ## Pretrained models